craftcms/docs/docs/commerce/1.x/docs/products-fields.md

 * *Sources* – The product types you want to relate entries from.
 (Default is “All”.)
 * *Limit* – The maximum number of products that can be related with the field at once.
 (Default is no limit.)
 * *Selection Label* – The label that should be used on the field’s selection button.
-(Default is "Add a product")
+(Default is “Add a product”.)

 # The Field